openvar/vv_hgvs/doc/key_concepts.rst

 @@@@@@@@@@@@@@@@@@@@@

 Variant mapping is supported by several modules.
-Most users will likely be content with :class:`hgvs.variant.AssemblyMapper`.
+Most users will likely be content with :class:`vvhgvs.variant.AssemblyMapper`.
 For completeness, it may help to understand how all of the mappers relate to each other.

-  :class:`hgvs.alignmentmapper.AlignmentMapper`
+  :class:`vvhgvs.alignmentmapper.AlignmentMapper`

      The AlignmentMapper uses CIGAR to map
      pairs of exon segments (typically exons in the transcript and